-The most commonly used are the so called NTAG203, as well as its successors NTAG213 and NTAG216.
+The most commonly used are the so-called NTAG203, as well as its successors NTAG213 and NTAG216.
 They differ mostly in their memory size and scanning performance (maximum distance from the tag).
 In addition, the newer generation, NTAG21x, have the option of password protection.
-This protection is intended for a simple encryption of data.
-If a higher level of security is necessary to ensure a system-wide security, special NFC-tags that offer cryptography methods can be used.
+This protection is intended for simple encryption of data.
+If a higher level of security is necessary to ensure system-wide security, special NFC-tags that offer cryptography methods can be used.

 All NFC tags can also be write-protected, in order to prevent jokers from overwriting them with unwanted web addresses.
 All NFC tags that come from xamoom – with the exception of the demo systems and our business cards (those can be played around with) – are made read-only.

 How is the NFC encoded?